sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 Pay what you like.
 The venue is wheelchair accessible.
 Please remember that St. Paul’s is a fragrance-free facility.
 {: .notice--info}

-***

-## UPCOMING CONCERTS

-### 2025-26 Season

-### Celebration of Black History – Sunday, February 1, 2026

-3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

-The DVO welcomes vocalist and theatre performer Alexandra Kane to celebrate the inspirations and influences of Black music in Canadian culture.
-The performance will feature music that reflects a broad range of styles, genres and time periods by composers and songwriters of the African diaspora.

-### The DVO plays Mahler! – Sunday, May 31, 2026

-3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

-For the first time, the DVO is going to perform music by one of the titans of the symphonic repertoire – Symphony No. 4 by Gustav Mahler.
-A not-to-be missed DVO first!
-The concert will also feature our 2026 Student Composer Competition winning piece and a performance of Launy Grøndahl's Concerto for Trombone by our own Principal Trombonist, Dan Grieve.

-***

-## PAST CONCERTS

-## Concerts of the 2025-2026 Season

 ### Our Space Odyssey – Sunday, November 9, 2025